Table of Contents

 For the popcorn balls

-• Pop the popcorn in one tablespoon oil and set aside in a large bowl.
+• Pop the popcorn in 1 tablespoon oil and set aside in a large bowl.
 Personally, I use a Stir Crazy (affiliate link), but a large heavy-bottom kettle with a lid works well too.

-• In a 4-quart heavy-bottom kettle, combine the sugar, water, molasses, butter, salt, and vinegar.
+• In a 4-quart heavy-bottom kettle, combine the granulated sugar, water, molasses, butter, salt, and vinegar.
 Bring to a boil over medium-high heat, stirring until the mixture begins to boil.
 Continue to boil until the temperature reaches 235°F on a candy thermometer.

-• Remove from heat and add the vanilla and baking soda.
+• Remove from heat and add the vanilla extract and baking soda.
 Stir to combine until the mixture is lighter in color and foamy.

 • Pour over prepared popcorn.